Remember, everyone starts as a beginner at painting. Just because you have never painted a house doesn’t mean you shouldn’t give it a try.

 Corners are a difficult part to learn to paint.
 If you aren’t careful, this is where you will see paint drips later.
 Get as close to corners as you can, but don’t scrape the roller against the corner.
 That will cause drips.
 If you are unsure, have a paintbrush handy to smooth out drips.
 That is also a good idea overall.
 Keep a paintbrush ready for taking care of any drips or ridges you leave behind.
 Doing this as you go is much easier than trying to fix it after it’s dry or partially dry.

 Using tray liners for your paint trays will save you a lot of time at cleanup.
-Soak your brushes when done for awhile and they will also be easier to clean.
+Soak your brushes when done for a while and they will also be easier to clean.

-You will appreciate and enjoy it much more knowing that you or you and your family completed the job rather than hiring someone else to do it.
+You will appreciate and enjoy your freshly-painted home much more knowing that you or you and your family completed the job rather than hiring someone else to do it.